 I would like to challenge you to date people from new ethnic groups.
 Even if you think you’re pretty open minded, ask yourself: How many of my dates or partners have been from a different ethnic background from mine?
 Are there particular groups I’d like to get to know better?

 Dating is a great opportunity step outside our comfort zone.
-It would be great if when we finally carry out a study on UK dating preferences, we found UK daters were even more open than those from elsewhere!
+It would be wonderful if, when we finally carry out a study on UK dating preferences, we found UK daters were even more open than those from elsewhere!

 Don’t be afraid of cultural differences